A verse-by-verse exegetical commentary on the New Testament Greek textPDF eBook

 These notes rest on the thesis that Paul the apostle is the inspired exegete of Jesus such that to properly understand the synoptic gospels it is necessary to read them from the perspective of Pauline theology.
 Further, it is held that Paul's exegetical influence has even extended, in varying degrees, to the editing and arrangement of the apostolic tradition by the individual synoptic authors.
-In the gospel of Matthew, this Pauline influence is particularly evident.
+In the gospel of Matthew, Pauline influence is particularly evident.
 Having covered the introductory material, Matthew moves to the Great Sermon, 5:1-7:29, and the attached narrative section, 8:1-9:34.
 In these chapters Matthew leads the reader to a righteousness that is apart from the law.
 In the sermon we see the law serving its prime function of exposing sin, of establishing that all who have heard the divine Word have failed to put it into practice and thus face the consequence of their sinful condition.
 In the narrative section we are led to the one who is willing and able to make us clean, so that although once blind we may now see, although once dead we may now live, and this as a gift of grace through faith apart from the law.

 Further, as a byproduct of the new perspective on Paul, we now recognize that the Pharisees, as with the judaizers / members of the circumcision party, believed that, as God's chosen people, they were saved by grace, but that their progress as children of God and thus their full appropriation of the promised blessings of the covenant, was by law obedience.
-When Paul addresses the same heresy, he is not addressing justification by law obedience / legalism, but sanctification by law obedience / nomism - the shaping holiness for the appropriation of divine blessings.
-The heresy is all about staying in for blessing, not getting in.
+When Paul addresses the same heresy, he is not addressing justification by law obedience / legalism, but sanctification by law obedience / nomism - the shaping of holiness for the appropriation of divine blessings.
+The heresy is all about staying in the kingdom for blessing, not getting in.

 Text: "The righteous out of faith will live", Habakkuk 2:4.